 \subsection{Symbolic reasoning}

-Table \ref{symbolic_reasoning_table} shows the results obtained for the synthetic symbolic reasoning datasets.
-The focus for these tasks is to generalise to a longer sequence length, such as the ability to track the state of three versus two coinflips.
-Focusing on the Last Letter Concatenation tasks, it can be stated that neither traditional finetuning nor the suggested method lead to an improvement.
-In general, the model fails to generalise to a longer sequence length while fitting the training data well.
-In comparison, the proposed method increases accuracy for the Coinflip dataset with regard to generalising to three coinflips.
-Here, the improvement is significant, demonstrating that the model has picked up how to reason about the task.
-In comparison, the finetuning on CoT does not improve generalisation to four coinflips, as the baseline model performs strongly in this.
-This may be related to the task length being twice that of the original training task.
+Table \ref{symbolic_reasoning_table} shows the results obtained for the synthetic symbolic reasoning datasets, focusing on OOD generalization.
+Focusing on Last Letter Concatenation, it can be stated that both traditional finetuning and the suggested method fail at generalizing to a longer sequence length.
+In comparison, the proposed method significantly increases accuracy for the Coinflip dataset with regard to generalizing to three coinflips.
+In contrast, generalisation to four coinflips is slightly weaker than the baseline, which performs very strongly.
+This may be related to the task length being twice that of the training task.